Meet Dana Wentzel | Managing Partner of Kilimanjaro Sunrise

 Who else deserves some credit and recognition?

 Taylor Enzweiler—(for all of her support, motivation, and help.
-Also Drew Wentzel, my son, who hopefully gets to take over a successful company in the near future.
+Also, Drew Wentzel, my son, hopefully, gets to take over a successful company in the near future.